davidcurie/Computing-Essentials/_sources/lessons/first-steps/first-steps-bash.md

 ```

 You can enter interactive mode in either of these commands by passing the `-i`
 flag.
-This will alert prompt you to confirm before any potentially dangerous overwrites.
+This will prompt you to confirm before any potentially dangerous overwrites.

 ```bash
 ~ $ mv -i original.txt new/directory/original.txt